scds/text-analysis-2/object.md

 ![](assets/img/spyder-variables.png)

-Checking the status of our variables lets us know that we have successfully connected to our document, as evidenced by the values of the `filename` and `ner_text` variables, and that we have a *Doc* object, `doc`, to work with.

 > ***Known issue***
 >
 > In the console, you may occasionally receive warnings that "CUDA \[device] is not available" which is [a known issue with the transformer pipeline (*en_core_web_trf*)](https://github.com/explosion/spaCy/discussions/9571).
 You can safely disregard it so long as your script is still working as you expect it to.
 You can avoid the error by installing and using the *en_core_web_lg* language model instead, but its accuracy in recognizing named entities is slightly lower.

+Checking the status of our variables lets us know that we have successfully connected to our document, as evidenced by the values of the `filename` and `ner_text` variables, and that we have a *Doc* object, `doc`, to work with.

+**IMPORTANT:** Restarting the console kernel will remove all the variables from the Variable Explorer, meaning that you can no longer work with them.
+If you have restarted the kernel and need to work with any of the variables (e.g. `doc`), run the script to create them again.

 2.5 We are now ready to run named entity recognition: